Migration Guide: MRZScanner SDK to to barKoder SDK (Android)

 mrzScanner.setContinuousScanningEnabled(false)

-With barKoder, the equivalent behaviour is to close the session after the first result:
+With barKoder, the equivalent behavior is to close the session after the first result:

 // SINGLE-SCAN MODE